How is diabetes connected to your oral health? Should people with diabetes change their dental care habits?

 - Diabetes makes your mouth more sensitive.
 Since it’s easier for bacteria to invade your mouth, your mouth becomes more susceptible to infections.
-It may take longer for your wounds heal.
+It may take longer for your wounds to heal.
 And your gums may suffer from inflammation and bleeding more often.

 Why Diabetes Makes a Person More Vulnerable to Gum Disease

 As bacteria thrive in your mouth, you become more prone to gum diseases.
-Poor blood sugar control triggers spread of infection in your mouth.
-And with poor dental hygiene habits, you can easily can pick up gum disease along the way.
+Poor blood sugar control triggers the spread of infection in your mouth.
+And with poor dental hygiene habits, you can easily pick up gum disease along the way.

 The American Dental Association says that 20% of those diagnosed with diabetes also suffer from periodontal disease.
 One obstacle in treating gum disease is that its symptoms can be painless.
 You may not be aware you have it until your dentist conducts a comprehensive dental checkup.

 In this regard, make sure to commit to regular dental visits.
 Good dental health is crucial to maintaining good overall health.
-Your dentist can perform professional deep cleaning to get rid of bacteria lurking in your gums.
+Your dentist can perform a professional deep cleaning to get rid of bacteria lurking in your gums.

 By treating gum disease, you can also help yourself improve blood sugar levels.